OctopusDeploy/docs/docs/octopus-concepts/index.md

 position: 5
 ---

-As you work with Octopus Deploy to automate your software deployments there are some concepts it will be helpful to be familiar with.
+As you work with Octopus Deploy to automate your software deployments, there are some concepts it will be use to understand.
 This section provides information about common Octopus concepts.